jukto-ai/.github/profile/README.md

 ## 🎯 TLDR: everything you should know about Jukto

-> Empowering teams to turn data into actionable decisions at scale.
+> Empowering AI teams to unlock peak GPU performance at scale.

-In today’s world, every business runs on `data`, but insights are scattered.
-Teams waste hours jumping between SQL, Python, BI dashboards, and reports.
+In today’s AI world, every model runs on GPUs, but optimization is scattered.
+Teams waste weeks manually tuning kernels, configs, and inference engines, leading to inefficient compute and skyrocketing costs.

-**Jukto** (Bengali for *`connected`*) is on a mission to change that.
-We're building an **AI-native Self-Serve Collaborative Data Platform** that is designed to unify fragmented workflows into a single, AI-native layer to **connect, analyze, visualize, automate, and collaborate**.
+**Jukto** (Bengali for `connected`) is on a mission to change that.
+We're building an **AI-Powered GPU Kernel Optimization Platform** that unifies fragmented workflows into a single, AI-native layer to **generate, optimize, benchmark, and deploy** the fastest possible GPU kernels.

-Think of it as "**Palantir For Data Teams**". **Palantir proved what’s possible** when data and decisions come together.
-But Foundry is closed and out of reach for most.
-Jukto democratizes that power: an accessible, flexible data platform built for transparency, trust, and collaboration between humans and AI.
+Think of it as "**Jukto: GPU Performance Optimization as a Service**".
+Tools like Triton and TensorRT have shown what's possible, but they're manual, vendor-locked, and inaccessible for most.
+Jukto democratizes that power: an accessible, flexible platform built for speed, portability, and collaboration between humans and AI agents.

 **Vision: Why Jukto Exists**

-Modern organizations spend millions on scattered analytics tools.
-Teams waste hours managing data instead of making decisions.
-Traditional dashboards and notebooks are static, siloed, hard to use, and often require specialized knowledge.
+Modern AI organizations spend millions on GPU compute, but 90% of it runs at sub-optimal efficiency.
+Teams waste time wrestling with CUDA, Triton, and hyperparameter tuning, often requiring deep expertise in low-level programming.

 > The result?
-Brilliant teams trapped in maintenance mode — fixing instead of creating.
+Brilliant engineers trapped in optimization hell — tweaking instead of innovating.

 **Jukto changes that.**

 While with Jukto, teams can:

-- **Connect** live data from Databricks, Trino, BigQuery, Snowflake, CSV/XLSX, and many more.
+- **Generate** optimized kernels from PyTorch or natural language descriptions.
-- **Analyze** using SQL, Python, or plain English queries with AI agents
+- **Optimize** inference configs for vLLM, SGLang, and more using AI-driven exploration.
-- **Visualize** insights through drag-and-drop dashboards
+- **Benchmark** kernels in real-time with latency, throughput, and FLOP metrics.
-- **Automate** alerts, reports, and agentic workflows
+- **Deploy** universally across NVIDIA, AMD, AWS, GCP—without rewrites.
-- **Collaboration** with teams in real time, share, and publish effortlessly
+- **Collaborate** with AI agents that evolve kernels continuously in the background.

-  > We bring data, people, and AI together in one real-time, connected environment.
+  > We connect AI models, hardware, and teams in one real-time, optimized environment.

 **The Opportunity**

-We’re building **Jukto** to become the *platform of choice* for modern data-driven teams where analytics, automation, and collaboration come together in one place.
-We are constantly improving Jukto to **make workflows more useful, deliver insights faster, and create a better experience** for users to self-serve, with the goal of making **Jukto** the standard platform for AI-driven data operations, so every organization can turn data into a strategic advantage.
+We’re building **Jukto** to become the platform of choice for AI infrastructure teams where kernel generation, optimization, and deployment come together in one place.
+We are constantly improving Jukto to **make workflows faster, deliver peak performance, and create a better experience** for users to self-serve, with the goal of making **Jukto** the standard platform for AI-driven GPU operations, so every organization can turn compute into a strategic advantage.

 ---
 <div align="center">

 # **System of Action Manifesto**
-## *Jukto - AI-native Self-Serve Collaborative Data Platform*
+## *Jukto - AI-Powered GPU Kernel Optimization Platform*
-### *Turn raw data into collective intelligence*
+### *Turn raw compute into peak performance*

 ---

-We didn't build Jukto because we love dashboards.
+We didn't build Jukto because we love kernels.
-We built it because we were tired of watching brilliant teams waste 20+ hours a week buried under broken pipelines, disconnected tools, and endless dashboards.
+We built it because we were tired of watching brilliant AI teams waste 20+ hours a week buried under slow inference, inefficient kernels, and endless tuning loops.

-Ask any Analyst, Engineer, or Decision-maker:
+Ask any ML Engineer, Researcher, or Infrastructure Lead:

-*"I’m drowning in dashboards and emails.
-I know the data is there somewhere, but no one has time to turn it into insights."*
+*"I’m drowning in configs and benchmarks.
+I know the hardware is capable, but no one has time to unlock its full potential."*

 So we started over.

 ---

-Jukto is not a BI tool.
+Jukto is not a compiler.
-Not a notebook.
+Not a tuner.
-Not another dashboard.
+Not another optimizer.

-**Jukto is the first true Collaborative Data Platform**
+**Jukto is the first true AI-Native GPU Optimization Platform**
-A place where **humans and AI reason together**, live, and act in real-time.
+A place where **humans and AI agents reason together**, live, and evolve kernels in real-time.

 ---

-Your queries? **Already contextualized**.
+Your models? **Already at peak throughput**.
-Your reports? **Already interactive**.
+Your kernels? **Already hardware-optimized**.
-Your insights? **Already actionable**.
+Your inference? **Already 2-3x faster**.

-**Jukto** handles the heavy lifting, so your team can focus on **decisions, not chores**.
+**Jukto** handles the heavy lifting, so your team can focus on **innovation, not bottlenecks**.

-This is not about pretty charts/dashboards.
+This is not about minor speedups.
-It’s about turning data into action, so your team spends less time managing numbers and more time **building, growing, and leading**.
+It’s about turning GPUs into rockets, so your team spends less time debugging compute and more **time training, deploying, and scaling**.
-Because no one became a data scientist, analyst, or engineer to babysit broken tools.
+Because no one became an ML engineer or researcher to babysit inefficient kernels.

 ---

-We’ve talked to teams stuck in silos, slowed down by approvals, or buried in spreadsheets.
+We’ve talked to teams stuck in vendor lock-in, slowed down by manual tuning, or buried in CUDA code.
 The giants had decades to fix this.
 They didn't.
-They promised clarity but delivered busywork, then called it **progress**.
+They promised performance but delivered complexity, then called it **progress**.

 We are not a plugin.
-We are not a prettier report.
+We are not a faster benchmark.
-We exist so your team stops **wasting 20+ hours a week** on endless spreadsheets, broken pipelines, and clicking between ten different tools.
+We exist so your team stops **wasting 20+ hours a week** on endless configs, broken kernels, and switching between ten different tools.

 ---

 Traditional tools ask:

-*"Did you finish your data chores today?"*
+*"Did you tune your kernels today?"*

 Jukto asks:

-**"What decision will you make today?
-We’ll handle the rest."**
+**"What model will you scale today?
+We’ll optimize the rest."**

 This is not software.
 This is liberation.
-This is **the operating system your team deserves**.
+This is **the operating system your GPUs deserve**.

 ---

 We are builders who have lived the chaos.
-We’ve broken pipelines, lost nights to dashboards, and questioned every tool we used.
+We’ve broken kernels, lost nights to benchmarks, and questioned every optimizer we used.
-Now we are building **the OS we always wished existed**.
+Now we are building **the AI agent we always wished existed**.

 If you’ve ever said:

-*"I could move faster if my tools got out of my way"*
+*"I could scale faster if my GPUs got out of my way"*

 —this is for you.

 Join us.
-Be part of building the future of collaborative intelligence.
+Be part of building the future of GPU intelligence.

 You’ll hear directly from us.
 No sales pitch.